zimbora/esp32-sysfile/README.md

 ```

 ### Count files
+* Count files and folders inside a directory
+*
 * @dir - path to directory
 * @levels - depth of folder to be analyzed
 *